The Slim Lever – The Signature Feat of a Strongman Legend

 - Levering a Giant Hammer

 This entry was posted on Friday, June 29th, 2012 at 1:21 pm and is filed under bending, feats, feats of strength, feats of strength bending, sledge hammer training, steel bending.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.